enketo/enketo/packages/enketo-express/tutorials/10-configure.md

 ## linked form and data server

 -   name: The (short) name of your form server.
 This name will be used in various places in the app to provide feedback to the user.
-E.g. "ODK Aggregate", "KoboToolbox", "MyCoolService"
+E.g. "ODK Central", "KoboToolbox", "MyCoolService"
 -   👉 **server url**: For local development, this can be an empty string (`""`).
 This will allow any server that knows the secret api key to use your Enketo installation.
 If you'd like to lock the usage down to a particular form server, fill in your domain without the protocol.
 E.g. "kobotoolbox.org".
 Depending on your form server, you can even specify that the server can only be used for a particular account e.g. "myformhub.org/janedoe".
 You can also use a regular expression string e.g. `"opendatakit\\.appspot\\.com"` (it will be used to create a regular expression with RegExp()).
 -   👉 **api key**: The key that will be used to authenticate any API usage.
 Your form server will need to know this key.
 You can use any hard-to-guess alphanumeric string you want.
 We're not aware of limitations in length or characters.
 -   legacy formhub: Formhub is a dead project and therefore has bugs that won't be fixed.
 Setting this setting to `true` temporarily works around some of these bugs to give you time to switch to a better alternative that is alive.